darth-veitcher/kubernetes_notes/chapter1.md

 * Kops \(best for AWS\)
 * Kubeadm

 Either Kops or Kubeadm can be used for production clusters \(use only one, you don't need both\).
+With both of these solutions you need to maintain the `master` nodes \(versus a managed solution like EKS\).